 - Stack + wrap + gift + store.
 Once the icing layers have set, you can stack, wrap, gift, and store these football shaped cookies for a week.

-One of my goals in 2018 is to HAVE FUN with decorating cakes and cookies.
-I’ve always struggled with making beautifully piped confections, but the more I do it– the better I get and the more fun I have.
+Decorating sugar cookies with royal icing is one of my favorite creative outlets.
+I’ve always struggled with making beautifully piped confections, but the more I do it, the better I get.
+Here are some low-stress tools that make decorating easier and more fun.
 Gotta show up to practice, right? 😉

-- Football cookie cutter – big fan of Ann Clark cookie cutters.
+- Football cookie cutter – I always use and trust Ann Clark cookie cutters.

-- Brown food coloring – this is part of the Americolor gel food coloring kit I love, but you can purchase it separately.
-I use 3 drops for this shade of brown.
+- Brown food coloring – You can buy it separately or get the whole Americolor gel food coloring kit I love (brown is included).
+I used 3 drops for the football shade of brown.

-- Wilton piping tip #5 – this is for the brown icing
+- Wilton piping tip #5 or Wilton piping tip #4 – this is for the brown icing

 - Wilton piping tip #2 or Wilton piping tip #3 – this is for the white laces/lines.

 Even though I’m not switching tips/colors, I typically use couplers for my piping bags to help prevent icing from seeping through the tip of the bag.

 (Beginner’s note: The purpose of a coupler is to allow you to easily switch icing tips.
 It keeps the tip on the outside of the bag instead of on the inside of the bag.)

 Choose Your Favorite Icing: Royal or Easy Glaze